-- Get Rid of Unnecessary Contaminants: It is possible there are things in your home contributing to indoor air pollution you don’t even know about.
-Since you’re probably going to be spending more time indoors this winter (and most people spend increased time indoors during the winter anyway,) you should get rid of unnecessary contaminant-producers, such as toxic cleaning products, old paints and cosmetics, and anything that produces an excess amount of smoke.
+- Get Rid of Unnecessary Contaminants: There may be things in your home contributing to indoor air pollution you don’t even know about.
+Since you’re probably going to be spending more time indoors this winter (and most people spend increased time indoors during the winter anyway,) you should get rid of unnecessary contaminant producers, such as toxic cleaning products, old paints and cosmetics, and anything that produces an excess amount of smoke.

-- Check Your Air Ducts: If you have never had your air ducts cleaned, it is possible your HVAC system is recirculating a lot of dust.
-Check your ductwork regularly and clean them if necessary, or call a professional to clean them for you.
+- Check Your Air Ducts: If you have never had your air ducts cleaned, your HVAC system may be recirculating a lot of dust.
+Check your ductwork regularly and clean them if necessary or call a professional to clean them for you.

 - Change Your Air Filter: Ideally, you should change (or clean, if it is reusable) your air filter at the beginning of every new season, or bi-annually, at a bare minimum.
 However, just as you may need to change your air filter more than once over the summer due to increased air conditioner use, the same is true for your heater’s filter during the winter.

 - Upgrade to a MERV Filter: MERV filters have a higher efficiency rating, meaning fewer contaminants and particulates for you to deal with.

 - Improve Your Ventilation: If you have noticed mold in your property recently or found that things are simply stuffier than they should be your home probably has poor ventilation.
 Although it’s wintertime, you may want to open the occasional window to let some fresh air in.
 Simple things like running fans and cleaning your heating equipment can also help with this.